-South Africa has a prolific theatre scene with more than 100 active spaces around the country offering everything from indigenous drama, music, dance, cabaret and satire to West End and Broadway hits, classical opera and ballet.
-South African theatre tends to be very interactive, with actors sometimes directly addressing audiences.
+South Africa has a prolific theatre scene with more than 100

+active spaces around the country offering everything from indigenous drama, music, dance, cabaret and satire to West End and Broadway hits, classical opera and ballet.
+South African theatre very interactive, with actors sometimes directly addressing audiences.